Klein operator and the Numbers of independent Traces and Supertraces on the Superalgebra of Observables of Rational Calogero Model based on the Root System: Computing the number of traces and supertraces for all irreducible root systems

 and generate the Coxeter group $H_3$.

 As $H_3 = S^e_5 \times C_2$ (See \cite{NB}, Ch.VI, Sect.
 4, Ex.11 d), p.
-284; \cite{h4}, p.160 and references therein), where $S^e_5$ is the group of even permutations of 5 elements, $C_2=\{1,-1\}$, ($|S^e_5| = 60$, $|H_3| = 120$), $H_3$ has 10 conjugacy classes, 5 with positive determinant and 5 with negative one.
+284; \cite{h4}, p.160 and references therein), where $S^e_5$ is the group of even permutations of 5 elements, $C_2=\{1,-1\}$, it follows that $H_3$ has 10 conjugacy classes, 5 with a positive determinant and 5 with a negative one.
+(Observe that $|S^e_5| = 60$, hence $|H_3| = 120$.)

 The conjugacy classes with positive determinant are described by their representatives